 Five species of cat are found in the reserve, including the jaguar and puma, as well as the tapir and a wide range of bird species and turtles.
 The reserve also includes some 23 known archaeological sites of the Mayan civilization.

-A great way to not only see Sian Ka'an but experience it is to immerse yourself in it - literally - with a popular tour in the Preserve, the Muyil River Raft Tour.
+A great way to not only see Sian Ka'an but experience it is to literally immerse yourself in it with a popular tour in the Preserve called the Muyil Float Tour.
 This guided boat tour takes you through mangroves and over the turquoise waters of the Chunyaxche freshwater lagoon, through miles of channels cut by hand and used for trade by the ancient Maya.
 The channels run through marshes between the fresh water inland and the sea.

-There are a number of 'Float' tour operators you can find online or recommended by your hotel, that take you by boat to the inner lagoon past archeological ruins, and other sites of interest.
+There are a number of 'float tour' operators and Sian Kaan tours you can find online or recommended by your hotel, that take you by boat to the inner lagoon past archeological ruins, and other sites of interest.
 On the way back, your life jacket becomes your own private floating chair when you jump in the shallow water of the Muyil and let the natural current carry you slowly back through the channel to your starting place at the sea.
 The tours are interesting and unique, and end in the most refreshing way.

 4. The Food

 Tulum has incredible beaches and a relaxed funky little town, or pueblo, a short ride away, and you'll find no shortage of incredible dining options at both.
-Whether you're looking for authentic Mexican, street tacos, or inspired hand-crafted local cuisine, Tulum has it all.
+Whether you're looking for authentic Mexican food, street tacos, or inspired hand-crafted local cuisine, Tulum has it all.
 The beach restaurants offer the added toes-in-the-sand or great views, but the town of Tulum is a nice alternative for a bit more liveliness.
 Pueblo Tulum has some cool little shops - it's well worth spending a day shopping in town followed by lunch or dinner.
-Some of my favorites:
+Here are some of my favorites: